hanuz06/FixIT/README.md

 npm start
 ```

-## Screenshot of a FixIT app in action
+## Screenshot of FixIT app in action

 !["Screenshot of a FixIT app in action"](https://media.giphy.com/media/ZBbs2P4a8zPsKFGM9m/giphy.gif)

-## Screenshot of a app development schema
+## Screenshot of an app development schema

 Web developer pushes changes to Github repository master branch.